Race for the Crown – Overview

 · Each team can enter up to 3 chariots pulled by a creature of their choice.

-· The first team to get at least one of chariot around the track 2 times is the winner.
+· The first team to get at least one of their chariots around the track is the winner.

 · There are some other rules as well but honestly most of the teams just ignore them and the officials are usually drinking pretty heavily by the time it matters anyway.